 You will not be able to receive a certificate of attendance for listening to any recorded webinars.
-In order to receive a JBEA CPE Certificate of Attendance you must attend the live event, follow the instructions provided during the live event, and request your certificate by completing the online form within 30 days of attending the live event.
+In order to receive a JBEA CPE Certificate of Attendance you must attend the live event, follow the instructions provided during the live event, and request your certificate by completing the online form within two business days of attending the live event.

 Under the JBEA regulations, there must be three or more people involved in substantive pension services physically present at your webinar location to constitute formal CPE.
 However, the JBEA on August 10 announced that it is waiving the physical presence requirement for CPE credit for any formal programs conducted from Jan.
 1, 2020, through Dec.
 31, 2022.
 The Joint Board made this decision due to the hardships that the COVID-19 pandemic has caused, particularly those involving traveling to and participating in gatherings requiring close contact with others.